Vibroflots, the centerpieces of compaction technology

 Vibroflots enter the soil to great depth.
 Any damage to the hydraulic vibroflot can potentially cause a substantial oil spill.

-Consequentially, in many projects hydraulically driven Vibroflots are forbidden by regulators.
+Consequentially, in many projects hydraulically driven Vibroflots are forbidden.

 Asynchronous electric motors that are rated for, say, 130kW are for short peak times able to produce over 250 kW.